Issues in higher education in the United States: Statistics

+In May 2024, the Department of Education announced that the student loan interest rate for the 2024–2025 academic year would be 6.53% for undergraduate loans, 8.08% for postgraduate loans, and 9.08% for PLUS Loans, which was the highest undergraduate rate in more than a decade and the highest postgraduate and PLUS Loan rates in more than two decades.

+Research findings

 Other research shows that selection of a four-year college as compared to a two-year junior college, even by marginal students such as those with a C+ grade average in high school and SAT scores in the mid-800s, increases the probability of graduation and confers substantial economic and social benefits for most undergraduates.
 However, the admission of so many marginal students does impact graduation rates, partly due to the need for these students to take noncredit remedial courses in English, reading, math or science.
 Some fields of study produce many more graduates than the professions can take in.
 Due to the resulting higher education bubble, these graduates often have to consider jobs for which they are overqualified, or that have no academic requirements.
 Employers have responded to the oversupply of graduates by raising the academic requirements of many occupations higher than is really necessary to perform the work.

 In The Theory of the Leisure Class (1899), economist Thorstein Veblen observed that "Conspicuous consumption of valuable goods is a means of reputability to the gentleman of leisure", and that conspicuous leisure is the "non-productive consumption of time.
 Time is consumed non-productively (1) from a sense of the unworthiness of productive work, and (2) as an evidence of pecuniary ability to afford a life of idleness."

 In The Case Against Education (2018), economist Bryan Caplan notes that the bulk of what students learn is quickly forgotten after final examinations.
 It merely serves the purpose of signalling to employers that a graduate is probably brilliant, diligent, and willing to tolerate serious boredom.
 To remedy this situation, he proposes a massive shift in emphasis from academic degrees to vocational training.
 Public spending on university education should be eliminated so that underemployment-prone degrees will become less attractive to students of average ability.
 The vast public funds thus saved could then be redirected to other purposes.